dmccrearytg/copilot-metadata/docs/glossary.md

 #### Chat History (User)

-A collection of all prior questions and answers in a session created by a user.
+A collection of all prior questions and answers for a given session created by a user.

-Our goal is to allow each user to view their prior chat histories.
+Our goal is to allow each user to view their prior chat histories on a session-by-session basis.

+For example, a fraud investigator might have 10 tabs open for each investigation they are doing.
+Each tab would include the question and answer pairs for that investigation, but the question-answer pairs are never intermixed between sessions for a given user.

-#### Chat Log
+#### Chat Log (System)

-A detailed record of a chat session, capturing the sequence of messages exchanged between participants.
+A detailed record of a chat question and answers for all sessions for all users of the system.
+Chat logs capture the sequence of messages exchanged between participants.
 Chat logs are essential for auditing, troubleshooting, and understanding the context of a conversation.

 Note that Chat Logs are records of question-answer pairs with timestamps that are visible to all analyses for all users.
+They are different from a [Chat History](#chat-history-user) which is a report that shows ONLY the chat logs for a specific user.

+#### Chat Session

+A specific set of questions and answers requested by a user of a chatbot within a specific user interface such as a tab in a web browser.

+All questions and answer pairs are kept together for chat history reporting.
+There are no limits to the number of chat sessions that a specific user can run concurrently.

-#### ConceptRelationship
+#### Concept Relationship

-A general term for any type of directed or undirected edge in a graph that represents a relationship between two concept vertices.
+A general term for any type of directed or undirected edge in a graph that represents a relationship between two [Concept](#concept-vertex-type) vertices.
 These relationships are used to illustrate the semantic connections between different concepts.

 #### Concept Vertex Type